PedestrianDynamics/PedestrianDynamics.github.io/content/_index.md

     caption="Emergence of stop-and-go waves in a system with closed boundary conditions"
 >}}

-Comprehending these dynamics equips us to better understand and subsequently influence crowd behaviors, paving the path for advanced crowd management techniques.
-Whether it's an enthralled crowd at a football match, a harmonious gathering at a music festival, or a bustling train station teeming with purpose-driven individuals, pedestrian dynamics shed light on the intricate webs of human interaction that unfold in myriad ways around us.
+Understanding these phenomena is the basis for crowd management, whether at a football match, a music festival, or a train station.

 For further reading see this [review](https://link.springer.com/article/10.1007/s10489-023-04924-7) on